Han-Cao/collapse-bubble/README.md

 ## Acknowledgement

 - We thank Adam English for [Truvari](https://github.com/ACEnglish/truvari) and for sharing the insightful [script](https://github.com/ACEnglish/truvari/issues/228#issuecomment-2308535253) that inspired `collapse_bubble.py`.
-- We thank Glenn Hickey for valuable suggestions on merging overlapping variants in `merge_duplicates.py`
+- We thank Glenn Hickey for valuable suggestions on merging overlapping variants.